K-12 learning goes outdoors at North Dakota state parks

 The funding covers 24 field days for mostly sixth graders, individualized field trips for classes of all grade levels, funding assistance with program fees and transportation to parks, and an expansion of Parks and Recreation's online "Campfire Series" videos.
 The first 10 field days are two days each in April, May, July, September and October.

-Fort Abraham Lincoln State Park south of Mandan hosted students on field days April 21 and 22.
+Fort Abraham Lincoln State Park south of Mandan hosted students on field days last month.
 Topics included pioneer/military/Native history, paleontology, geology, plant and animal adaptations, and historical children's games, according to park Lead Interpreter Austin Glant.

 People are also reading…